IreneBioque/IreneBioque/README.md

 About me 👩‍💻

-While I was studying psychology and working in a bookshop, I became interested in the world of programming.
-I started looking at code and thinking about what I could build, so I decided to start the Adalab Bootcamp where I learned a lot about Front End.
-Right now I'm looking for my first job as a programmer to keep learning and developing myself in this exciting world.
+I am a young programmer eager to start a new adventure in the digital world.
+For years, I have been trained in different branches, due to my great curiosity, finding my passion in creating applications and projects for the digital world.
+I am a person capable of adapting to any circumstance, without fear of making mistakes and proposing solutions.
+I am characterised by my empathy, determination, energy and initiative.
+I'm working on my own personal projects, where I put into practice new languages and tools that I learn in my day to day, while I'm looking for my first job opportunity as a Front End programmer at opportunity as a Front End programmer in a work environment that allows me to continue training and evolving.

 ### Languages and Tools that I've worked with: